-Tiagabine is used together with other medicines to treat epilepsy (also known as seizures or fits).
+Tiagabine is used together with other medicines to treat epilepsy (fits or seizures) in individuals who are inadequately controlled with other medicines.

 Take Tiagabine exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

 Tiagabine must be taken regularly for it to be effective.
-Continue to take it even when you feel better.
-Do not stop taking Tiagabine unless instructed otherwise as stopping it suddenly may worsen your condition.
-Your doctor will gradually reduce the dose before stopping it or changing it to another medicine.
+Continue taking this medicine even when you feel better.
+Do not stop taking it suddenly as this may worsen your condition.

 Take the missed dose as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and return to your normal dosing schedule.